• Art Magazine

 photo by Josué as @yehoshuaas, via Unsplash

-Warhol was initially based on newspaper advertisements and tabloids, which he painted by hand.
-But soon photo mechanical processes more than expressive brush strokes.
-His pictures should look like commercial products - smooth, impersonal, reproducible.
-The mass production and omnipresent of consumer culture became his actual topic.
-He transformed everyday objects into iconic symbols through serial repetition, the assembly line mentality of the consumer goods industry mirrors te directly in his way of working.
+Initially, Warhol drew inspiration from newspaper advertisements and tabloid photographs, which he copied by hand.
+However, he soon became more fascinated by photomechanical processes than by expressive brushstrokes.
+His paintings were intended to resemble commercial products – smooth, impersonal, and reproducible.
+Mass production and the omnipresence of consumer culture became his central theme.
+He transformed everyday objects into iconic symbols through serial repetition; the assembly-line mentality of the consumer goods industry was directly reflected in his working method.

 His technical approach was amazingly direct.
 For the famous Marilyn Monroe series, which he showed for the first time three months after the actress's death in November 1962, Warhol transferred an enlarged advertising photo to fine-meshed tissue and printed it on canvas.
 The subsequent revision with contrasting pastel tones produced the artificial, mask-like effect that made Marilyn a pop icon.